cs3216/cs3216.github.io/coursework/mobile/index.md

 necessary information to process the request.
 Not having persistent connections or complex states means that the service can be set up using simple web servers, and requests can be distributed across multiple servers for greater scalability.
-You may have noticed that the Facebook Graph API falls under this category.

-Requests and responses can take many forms: **XML** and **JSON** are just two of the most common formats.
+Requests and responses can take many forms: **JSON** is the most common format.
 Note that the request and response may not necessarily be in the same format.
-For example, when uploading a photo using the Facebook Graph API, `multipart/form-data` is sent while the reply containing the photo ID is in JSON.
+For example, when uploading a photo to a site, ordinarily a request with type `multipart/form-data` is sent while the reply containing the photo ID is in JSON.
 We now take a quick detour to explore the JSON format since it is one of the easier ones to handle.